joleys/niko-home-control-II/README.md

 your lights to have a certain brightness at night.
 See Developer Tools → Services → Niko Home Control II: Set brightness for light.

+### NHC HVAC Thermostat (untested)

+This is exposed as a climate entity.

+#### Todo

+* [ ] see todo's from NHC Thermostat

+#### Entities

+* **Setpoint Temperature Sensor**, the desired setpoint in the current program.
+* **Overrule Active Switch**, marks if the overrule-time will be used instead of setpoint as defined in program mode.
+* **Overrule Setpoint Temperature Sensor**, the current overruled setpoint temperature.
+* **Overrule Time Duration Sensor**, duration of the overrule period in minutes.
+* **EcoSave Switch**, marks if the EcoSave mode is active.
+When active the program keeps going, but the setpointtemperature is altered (+3 when cooling, -3 when heating).
+* **Protect Mode Switch**, marks if the Protect mode is active.
+This is the system off mode with temperature protection.
+  Heating is activated when temperature is too low Cooling is activated when temperature is too high.
+* **Thermostat on Switch**, indicates wheter the thermostat is turned on or off.
+* **HVAC On Binary Sensor**, indicates that the HVAC indoor unit is online.

 ### NHC Thermostat (untested)

 This is exposed as a climate entity.